pratikbalar/demo5/readme.md

      retry: true
      maxRetries: 3
 ```
+Also, this python removes all annotations from metadata.annotations, make sure you add your required annotations (like in nginx case, you want to have nginx.class annotations) and let it leave the fluxv1 annotations.

 After these changes you are good to go

+#### Handy Commands

+kubectl -n freeipa get events --sort-by='{.lastTimestamp1}'

+watch kubectl top node

+watch kubectl get helmreleases.helm.toolkit.fluxcd.io -A